openservicemesh/osm-docs/content/docs/troubleshooting/traffic/iptables_redirection.md

 ### 3. Confirm outbound ports are included in init container spec

-When outbound port exclusions are configured, OSM's `osm-injector` service reads this configuration from the `osm-config` ConfigMap and from the annotations on the pod, and programs `iptables` rules corresponding to these ranges so that they are excluded from outbound traffic redirection via the Envoy sidecar proxy.
+When outbound port exclusions are configured, OSM's `osm-injector` service reads this configuration from the `osm-mesh-config` `MeshConfig` resource and from the annotations on the pod, and programs `iptables` rules corresponding to these ranges so that they are excluded from outbound traffic redirection via the Envoy sidecar proxy.

 Confirm OSM's `osm-init` init container spec has rules corresponding to the configured outbound ports to exclude.